Appalachian Trail Thru-Hiker Gear List

 - Western Mountaineering UltraLite

-- REI Magma 10
+- REI Magma 15 (Men’s || Women’s)

 - Feathered Friends Hummingbird 20 UL

-- Enlightened Equipment Revelation
+- Enlightened Equipment Revelation (Read our review)

 - Marmot Lithium

-- Katabatic Sawatch 15
+- Marmot Trestles 15

 Do you want to be warm and comfortable?
 If you answered yes, you need a sleeping pad.
 Sleeping pad types are pretty straightforward.
 The options are foam, inflatable, or combination/self-inflating pads that have a thin layer of foam and also rely on air for comfort.

-- Therm-a-Rest NeoAir XLite
+- Therm-a-Rest NeoAir XLite (Read our review)